rvaiya/warpd/warpd.1.md

 point.

 In its simplest form, warpd can be used as a poor man's xdotool (--move/--click).
+Scrolling can be acheived by using _e_ and _y_ in normal mode.
+For a full list of bindings see _--list-options_.

 A description of each mode follows (see also _USAGE_NOTES_):